avocadoaperture/gatsby-starter-delog/_data/blog/2020-07-10-ongoing-project-sushi-boat.md

 title: (Ongoing Project) Sushi Boat
 thumbnail: /assets/DSC_0691.JPG
 ---

-About the project: Create marketing materials, menus and manage social media accounts.
+About the project: Create marketing materials, menus, emailing marketing and manage social media accounts.

 \*The images have been compressed to reduce the loading time.
 Please contact me for full size images.